palmetto/palmetto-components/docs/CONTRIBUTING.md

 ##  CSS/Sass Style Guide

-* TBD
+* We strictly adhere to the [Concentric CSS Model](https://rhodesmill.org/brandon/2011/concentric-css/) for organizing our CSS properties.
+If any properties are out of order when a PR is opened, the build will fail until the issues are corrected.

-## Anatomy of a Component
+## Building a Component

-Most if not all components in this library should be **controlled** components.
+Most, if not all components in this library should be **controlled** components.
 Meaning that they hold no internal state.

-For an example of code structure for most components, review an existing component and adhere to the structure that you see.
+A review of existing components will reveal that the library follows a set pattern for their organization; please review the components, and adhere to the structure that you see.
 Some general rules:

 * Follow order of PropType declarations (before/above component markup).
 * Always include `defaultProps` for non-required propTypes.
-* Whenever possible break components down into subcomponents, since this encourages re-usability and encapsulation further down the line. (use your best judgement).
-This is preferrable to smaller render functions within a single component since it makes testing more straightforward.
+* Whenever possible break components down into sub-components, since this encourages re-usability and encapsulation further down the line. (use your best judgement).
+This is preferable to smaller render functions within a single component since it makes testing more straightforward.
 * Try your best to not abstract away standard expected functionality.
-E.G: always return dispatched events to the user, and ensure that HTMl APIs are as complete as possible.
-If you feel prop spreading is needed to shore up missing props for a native HTML element, that is ok, but do so with caution since this will circumvent propTypes validation.
+For e.g., always return dispatched events to the user, and ensure that HTMl APIs are as complete as possible.
+If you feel prop spreading is needed to shore up missing props for a native HTML element, that is ok, but do so with caution since this will circumvent prop validation.

 ## Writing Documentation / Stories